keshon/melodix-player/README.md

 ## Building from sources

-Melodix is written in Go language, allowing it to run on a *server* or as a *local* program.
+This project is written in Go language, allowing it to run on a *server* or as a *local* program.

 **Local Usage**
-There are several scripts provided for building Melodix:
+There are several scripts provided for building Melodix Player from source.:
   — `bash-and-run.bat` (or `.sh` for Linux): Build the debug version and execute.
   — `build-release.bat` (or `.sh` for Linux): Build the release version.
-Note: The UPX packer is called as a final step; if not installed, comment it out.
+  — `assemble-dist.bat`: Build the release version and assemble it as distribution package (Windows only, UPX pakager will be downloaded during the process).

 For local usage, run these scripts for your operating system and rename `.env.example` to `.env`, storing your Discord Bot Token in the `DISCORD_BOT_TOKEN` variable.
 Install [FFMPEG](https://ffmpeg.org/) (only recent version is supported).
 If your FFMPEG installation is portable specify path in the `DCA_FFMPEG_BINARY_PATH` variable.